T-count optimization and Reed-Muller codes: Preliminaries

-We define the \emph{total degree} of a monomial $\mono{v}{y}{n}$ to be the sum of its exponents: The degree of a polynomial function $f\in\F[v_1,v_2,\cdots v_n]$, denoted $\deg(f)$, is defined as the maximum total degree of each monomial.
+We define the \emph{total degree} of a monomial $\mono{\fvar}{y}{n}$ to be the sum of its exponents: The degree of a polynomial function $f\in\F[\fvar_1,\fvar_2,\cdots \fvar_n]$, denoted $\deg(f)$, is defined as the maximum total degree of each monomial.
 Table~\ref{tab:evals} illustrates the evaluation vectors of the $2^n$ monomials on $n$ variables.
-Note that the set of non-constant monomial evaluation vectors forms a basis for the space $\F^{2^n-1}$.
+Note that the set of non-constant monomial evaluation vectors are linearly independent and form a basis for the space $\F^{2^n-1}$.